 Print On Demand

-Each of these business models consists of a different supply chain, so you want to research what’s best for your online store.
-Also, you don’t have to choose just one business model.
-Some online sellers choose retail but also use affiliate marketing in selling their products.
+Each of these ecommerce models consists of a different supply chain.
+You need to research what’s best for your online store.
+Also, you don’t have to choose just one type of ecommerce business.
+Some online sellers choose retail but also use affiliate marketing.
+This helps to reach more customers.

 Product Business Models

 A single product is a product that has one focus and use, such as Spanx or Crocs.
 It is a unique product available in different sizes and colors.
-This product often sees high margins and this type of b2c ecommerce store is easy to manage.
-On the downside, it may have limited appeal and won’t work for affiliate marketing.
+This product often sees high margins.
+This type of B2C ecommerce store is easy to manage.
+The downside is that it may have limited appeal and won’t work for affiliate marketing.

-A boutique product in your ecommerce store covers a single category, such as Flowers.com or White T Shirt Company.
-This type of business to consumer model is good for newbies as it’s easy to manage.
-Negatively, with this b2c business model you have limited cross sell capabilities.
+A boutique product in your ecommerce store covers a single category, such as Flowers.com or White T-Shirt Company.
+This type of business-to-consumer model is good for newbies as it’s easy to manage.
+Negatively, with this b2c business model you have limited cross-selling capabilities.